-Did you know that how you store, care for, and run your concentrator affects the internal and external batteries?
-One of the most important aspects of an oxygen concentrator is caring for the important power sources that allow your unit to run.
-If you do not look after your concentrators batteries you risk your unit not working properly, draining the batteries too quickly, batteries no longer taking a charge, and more!
+Did you know that one of the most important aspects of caring for your oxygen concentrator is properly maintaining the batteries?
+These important power sources allow your unit to run and if not cared for correctly you risk your unit not working properly, batteries draining far too quickly, or in many cases, your batteries no longer holding a charge!

-Most manufacturers list in the units manual that the batteries are meant to be recharged through their charging cycle 350 - 500 times before they, unavoidably, will begin to loose their efficiency.
-If your batteries are over 2 years old, pay attention to how long their holding their charge.
-When you begin to notice that the time is getting shorter and shorter for the battery to drain from full to less than half charged, it’s time to consider ordering a new or spare battery.
+Most manufacturers list in user manual that batteries are meant to be recharged through their charging cycle, roughly 350 - 500 times before they, unavoidably, begin to loose their efficiency.
+If your batteries are over 2 years old, pay attention to how long they’re holding their charge.
+When you begin to notice that the time is getting shorter and shorter for the battery to drain from full to less than half, it’s time to consider ordering a new or spare battery.

 Another great safety tip is to always travel with both the internal, supplemental, and/or spare batteries at a full charge if you plan to be gone more than 3 hours at a time.
 It’s always best to err on the side of caution and not be caught without power in an emergency.